fabianschu/Bootcamp-Project-3-Gerrit/README.md

 # Gerrit – Chat with people nearby!
+(3rd Bootcamp Project - Week 9)

 For our final project as web development students at Ironhack Berlin we created a mobile web application.
 We decided to build a chat platform with predefined chatrooms that are only open to users in the same approximate geolocation.
 In other words: It lets you chat to randoms close by.